-- 5,323,252 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2006 with a weighted average exercise price of \$3.33 per share; - 2,000,000 shares of common stock to be initially reserved for issuance under our 2006 Equity Incentive Plan; and - an additional 207,782 shares of common stock and 509,396 shares of Class A nonvoting common stock reserved as of June 30, 2006 for issuance under our other equity compensation plans, which will not be available for issuance after this offering.
+- 4,000,000 shares of common stock to be initially reserved for issuance under our 2006 Equity Incentive Plan; and - an additional 633,372 shares of common stock reserved as of March 31, 2006 for issuance under our other equity compensation plans, which will not be available for issuance after this offering.
 See "Management-Equity Benefit Plans" and Note 7 of the notes to our consolidated financial statements.

-Except as otherwise indicated, the information in this prospectus gives effect to a 1-for-2 reverse stock split effected in September 2006 and assumes:
+Except as otherwise indicated, the information in this prospectus assumes:

-- the conversion of all our outstanding preferred stock and Class A nonvoting common stock as of June 30, 2006 into 10,992,099 shares of common stock upon the closing of this offering; and - no exercise by the underwriters of their right to purchase 750,000 shares of common stock to cover over-allotments.
+- the conversion of all our outstanding preferred stock and Class A nonvoting common stock as of March 31, 2006 into 21,975,270 shares of common stock upon the closing of this offering; and - no exercise by the underwriters of their right to purchase shares of common stock to cover over-allotments.